Stevesbong/EmployeeDashboard/README.md

 2. Displays at least two notifications at the same time when the user clicks the alerts icon (this could be a pop-up window or dropdown menu).

-3. Includes navigation allowing user to switch between viewing an Hourly, Daily, and Weekly chart.
+<del>3.
+Includes navigation allowing user to switch between viewing an Hourly, Daily, and Weekly chart.</del>

-4. Hourly, Daily, Weekly and Monthly buttons display a different line chart on click.
+<del>4.
+Hourly, Daily, Weekly and Monthly buttons display a different line chart on click.</del>

-<del>5.
-Displays working autocomplete search input field that lets the user search for members.</del>
+5. Displays working autocomplete search input field that lets the user search for members.

 <!--
 - [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported